OurSocialProject/OurSocialProject/README.md

 If you feel comfortable with it, then you can also publish your manifesto to Medium, where we have a channel set up.
 If you really don’t feel like writing a manifesto out, then you can also make a video manifesto.
 The idea here would be to chronicle your progress as a “vlog”, rather than a blog.
 These videos can be shared on YouTube - and similarly, you can share these videos on the OurSocialProject YouTube channel.

-Here’s an example of the first manifesto that was written to try to communicate this message.
+[Here](https://medium.com/@adamjanes/66963e48fe0b/) is an example of the first manifesto that was written to try to communicate this message.

 ### Step 2: Fork the master repo